 Students are expected to follow the sequence COUN 592 (4 hours), COUN 593 (4 hours) beginning in the fall semester.
 Students who begin their internship in the summer will register for COUN 591 (an additional 2 hours).
-There are three grades a student can earn in the course: P=Pass, NP=No Pass, or L=Long-term.
 Students who do not finish client hours at the end of spring (COUN 593) will register for COUN 594 in summer (an additional 1-2 hours).
 Students wishing to enroll in clinical internship must have: (a) successfully passed candidacy, (b) completed all prerequisites with a B or better grade, (c) apply for internship, and (d) attend the Internship Fair (during spring semester of that year).